Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 VMAX VX5 Pro Folded Frame

 It’s incredibly easy to fold, too.
 Equipped with a quick and painless folding lever that facilitates the collapsing of the stem in just a couple of seconds, the Pro measures 43.7 (L) x 21.9 (W) x 18.5 (H) inches.
-And, unlike the other budget model in this list – the Turboant M10 Lite – the spring-loaded latch on the back of the handlebars seamlessly hooks into the rear fender.
+The spring-loaded latch on the back of the handlebars seamlessly hooks into the rear fender, too.
 Lifting the scooter is made all the easier by the thin stem which can you grab and hold onto for extended periods.

 VMAX VX5 Pro Handlebars Attached to Fender